SAP-samples/abap-platform-rap630/README.md

 The requirements to follow the exercises in this repository are:

 - You have installed the latest version of the ADT tools
+- You have a user in a _SAP BTP, ABAP Environment_ system:

+   > In a hand-on workshop conducted by SAP either a dedicated demo system will be provided to you, or
-- You have created a user in one of the shared SAP BTP, ABAP Environment Trial Systems
+   > you will create a user in one of the shared _SAP BTP, ABAP Environment Trial Systems_

-as described in our [Getting Started](exercises/ex0/) section.
+   > as described in our [Getting Started](exercises/ex0/) section.

 ## Slides
 [Presentation](https://github.com/SAP-samples/teched2023-DT182v/blob/5468676ccceadbda6e9b16432f12194a7de3eb39/slides/AD182v%40SAP_TechEd_2023_final_RAP_Extensibility_JS.pdf)